 - tuition and fees,

 - books and supplies,

-- room and board,
+- food and housing,

-- transportation and
+- > transportation and

-- Ioan fees.
+- loan fees.

-Moraine Park may be able to increase your COA for costs relating to child care expenses, mileage and/or disability-related expenses.
+Moraine Park may be able to increase your COA for costs relating to child care expenses, obtaining professional license, mileage and/or disability-related expenses.
 Email the financial aid office for a request for this type of increase to see what you may be eligible for.